PracticalParticle/GuardianSafe/README.md

 - **SecureOwnable**: A base contract providing secure ownership management with timelock and recovery features
 - **StateAbstraction**: A library implementing core security logic for multi-phase operations
-- **GuardianAccountAbstraction**: The main implementation contract that extends SecureOwnable
+- **Guardian**: The main implementation contract that extends SecureOwnable

 ## Key Features